jsphkhan/react-user-management-app/README.md

 # Project Title

-React User Management App
+React Simple User Management App

 ## Description
 Simple User Management App created with React JS.
+Has the following features
+1. Authenticating user with username and password
+2. Create, update, and delete user
+3. See the user detail

-Uses fake json-server data to create, update, delete and authenticate users.
-This repository has 3 foldders
+This demo uses fake json-server data to create, update, delete and authenticate users.
+This repository has 3 folders,
 * admin-app : The Admin Management App interface.
 Admin can create, view, update and delete users.
 This app was created using [create-react-app](https://github.com/facebook/create-react-app) starter kit
 * user-app : The User App interface.
 User can only login and see his details.
 For simplicity of the demo, the actions are restircted.
 This app was created using [create-react-app](https://github.com/facebook/create-react-app) start kit.
 * fake-server : fake json-server folder which has a db.json file.
 All related data are inside the json file.
 Read more about json-server [here](https://github.com/typicode/json-server).

+### Prerequisites

+* NodeJS v6.10.3 and up - Install Node JS from its [download page](https://nodejs.org/en/download/).
+* NPM (Node package manager) - npm is installed along with NodeJS.
+My version at the time of commit was v6.0.1.
+* yarn - yarn is considered faster than npm.
+If you do not want to use npm commands then you can use yarn.
+Installation instructions can be found [here](https://yarnpkg.com/lang/en/).

 ## Getting Started and Installing